Roof Replacement Companies in Detroit, MI

 - The current roof has any type of roof covering with two or more layers.

-- The current roof covering is cement, slate or clay, wood shake, or cement-asbestos tile.
+- The current roof covering is cement, slate shingles or clay roofing tiles, wood shake, or cement-asbestos tile.

 - The current roof has deteriorated or water soaked to the point it cannot be used as the platform for new roofing.